mihaelavalac/Readme-generator/README.md

   ## Installation

   Follow the following instructions to install this project: <br> 1.
 Download Nodejs to your computer. <br> 2.
-Clone the project repo to your computer<br> `git clone git@github.com:mihaelavalac/Readme-generator.git` <br>  3.
+Clone the project repo to your computer  `git clone git@github.com:mihaelavalac/Readme-generator.git` <br>  3.
 Navigate to the root of the project through your text editor. <br> 4.
 Open terminal and run the following command  `npm init`  then, `npm install inquirer`  ,  `npm install fs` <br> 5.
 Run the  `node index.js`  <br>  6.
 Answer all prompted questions. <br> 7.
 Look up your generated file in the README.md

   ## Usage